 “Friendships are always important, but female friendships are especially important because they are so important to women’s mental health, physical health, and even the health of the community,” Venti said.

-That’s because women are more likely to seek out new friendships than men are, are more likely to become involved with organizations within their their new communities, and are more likely to stay connected once new friendships are forged.
+That’s because women are more likely to seek out new friendships than men are.
+They are more likely to become involved with organizations within their new communities and are more likely to stay connected once new friendships are forged.

-Launched in 2011, Nextdoor is a social networking site that connects people who live in residential communities nationwide by offering a forum for everything from questions about the neighborhood to sharing announcements about local activities such as yard sales and theater events.
+Launched in 2011, Nextdoor is a social networking site that connects people who live in residential communities nationwide.
+They offer a forum for everything from questions about the neighborhood to sharing announcements about local activities such as yard sales and theater events.

-Users visit the Nextdoor website, submit their real names and addresses, and are connected only with those who reside in the same community.
+Users visit the Nextdoor website, submit their real names and addresses, and connect only with those who reside in the same community.
 Posts made to the site are shared only to members from the same community.
-Visit nextdoor.com to learn more.

-Meanwhile, women can connect with others who share their interests or just want to meet a new group of girlfriends by visiting the Meetup website and submitting their locations along with what activities or social preferences that interest them.
-Meetup groups use regular events to connect everyone from investors and artists to gamers, foodies, gardeners and lists groups aimed specifically at widows.
+Meanwhile, women can connect with others who share their interests or just want to meet a new group of girlfriends by visiting Meetup.
+On Meetups’ site, users submit their locations along with what activities or social preferences that interest them.
+Meetup groups use regular events to connect everyone from investors and artists to gamers, foodies, gardeners.
+They are even groups aimed specifically at widows.
+Or…start your own.

-Women can also connect on the web via Girlfriendsocial, an all volunteer based site that matches subscribers with others locally or internationally who seek platonic friendships with similar interests, activities regard;less of age or marital status.
+Women can also connect on the web via GirlfriendSocial.
+An all volunteer-based site, GirlfriendSocial matches subscribers with others locally or internationally who seek platonic friendships with similar interests regardless of age or marital status.
 Sign up is free of charge.

 “The first thing to do is get to know your neighbors; it gives you peace of mind when you know who you can rely on nearby,” Venti offers.
 “Then go to community events such as block parties and find out who your other neighbors are.”

-In addition, local organizations and institutions also offer opportunities to meet new people and learn new skills often on a regular basis.
+In addition, local organizations and institutions also offer opportunities to meet new people and learn new skills.

 Local libraries frequently offer book clubs, literary readings or other special events that help newcomers connect with others who have similar interests.

-While local arts councils often offer drawing or painting classes, they may also host visits to local galleries, exhibits or local fund raising events where newcomers may mingle with others from the community.
+While local arts councils often offer drawing or painting classes, they may also host outings.
+Visit local galleries, exhibits or local fundraising events where newcomers may mingle with others from the community.

 Likewise, many communities have historic sites that are always in need of volunteer docents, helpers with special events or even researchers.

-Meanwhile, pet shelters are always in need of volunteers willing to do everything from walking shelter dogs and playing with kittens to helping with office work and taking part in special events.
+Pet shelters are always in need of volunteers willing to do everything!
+From walking shelter dogs and playing with kittens to helping with office work and taking part in special events.
 They also help animal lovers connect with one another.

 “Ultimately, there are always a variety of ways people can get involved beyond their immediate neighborhoods,” Venti says.
 “It’s just a matter of finding those in the community.”